Isaac Adler (physician)

 Isaac Adler (c.
-1849–1918) was an American physician known for his published descriptions of lung cancer cases in the early 20th century.
+1849–1918) was a German-American physician known for his published descriptions of lung cancer cases in the early 20th century.

 Early life

 Isaac Adler was born in Alzey, Grand Duchy of Hesse, in about 1849 to Henriette Frankfurter and noted rabbi Samuel Adler.
 In 1857, the family emigrated to the United States.
 Adler received an undergraduate degree from Columbia College in 1868, then his M.D. in Heidelberg, Germany, in 1871.

 Medical career

 Beginning in 1875, Adler worked as a physician at German Hospital (now Lenox Hill Hospital) in New York City.
 In 1892, Adler was appointed professor of clinical psychology at the New York Polyclinic Medical School.
 In 1898, he was elected consulting physician at Montefiore Home.